 ...they are a measurement of a consideration where in a moment I can feel that this pose or that expression will transition from what is on the previous frame and at the same time offer inspiration to visualize what is going to be on the next., it's like the narrative constructs itself with the act of photographing.

 ..it's interesting to recollect and consider the image in my mind attached to the moment that the light was captured through the lens.
-When I look at one of my photographs it's that image looking through the viewfinder I remember, perhaps because it is that moment that transitions from the real time moments leading up to the shutter release what followed..
+When I look at one of my photographs it's that image looking through the viewfinder I remember..

-Contact sheets form part of the photographic printing process, they are a way to see the images as negative sized thumbnails to select an image to print.. but the contact for me became the visualized image, with rebates and film branding all adding to the image as a whole.. the methodology of how the film was shot as a whole sequential narrative, frame to frame rather than as single, compartmentalized images is part of the visualized contact print, where the shooting methodology is part of the printing and vice versa...
+Contact sheets form a proactive part of the photographic printing process, to see the images as negative sized thumbnails.. but the contact for me became the visualized image, with rebates and film branding all part of the image as a whole.. the methodology of how the film was shot as a whole sequential narrative, frame to frame rather than as single, compartmentalized images is part of the visualized contact print, where the shooting methodology is part of the printing process and vice versa...

-...it's interesting how many people who I have spoken to regarding the benefits of digital process over analogue have claimed that digital is better because 'if you don't like the image then you can delete it', visualization allows you to 'delete' the image before you've taken it.. perhaps that function on digital cameras can allow for visualization to become retrospective, if there can be such a thing?.
-I have always embraced the fact that digital and analogue processes offer scope when combined to evolve my own process, there was for me however a beauty to analogue process like contact printing that became monotonous when doing something similar digitally like scanning negs to thumbnails.
+..visualization allows you to 'delete' the image before you've taken it..
+I have always embraced the fact that digital and analogue processes offer scope when combined to evolve process, there was for me however a beauty to analogue process like contact printing that became monotonous when doing something similar digitally like scanning negs to thumbnails.

-..Digital processes however seemed to free the analogue process, it's something that combines with digital processes to form a new way of working..
+..Digital processes however seemed to free the analogue process, that combines with digital processes to form a new way of working..

 ..you can see a revival of analogue process presented on social media platforms like instagram with hash tags like #filmisnotdead,..
-I like to think that the use of film and the analogue process is finding a new methodology within the digital processes and ways of presentation on platforms like Instagram...
+I like to think that the use of film and the analogue process is finding a new methodology within the digital processes, production methods and ways of presentation on platforms like Instagram...

 The End of Print + Process

-A question of process and adaptation, I would say that one of the most notable benefits of the internet is the ability it gives for individuals to form their own networks and systems.. no longer is the power held in the established channels.. it endorses the notion to be self made through awareness and conscious activity..you've just got to be willing to take the time to learn the language..
+A question of process and adaptation, I would say that one of the most notable benefits of the internet is the ability it gives for individuals to form their own networks and systems... it endorses the notion of self awareness and conscious activity..

-...digital photography changed much for photographers..it has enabled the idea of photography to be a more accessible and universal practice..not just in how photographs are captured but also in how they are shared and presented
+...technology changed much for photography,.it has enabled the idea of photography to be a more accessible and universal practice..not just in how photographs are captured but also in how they are shared and presented

-..I became interested in learning how to write HTML and CSS because of the notion that as language structures they represent a universal language..
+..I thought it important to learn at least the foundations of how to write HTML and CSS because of the notion that as language structures they represent a universal language..

 I began using Notepad++,.
-I learned basics of the structures and built a site using Dreamweaver and static HTML and CSS.. which I have rebuilt 2 or 3 times, eventually using CMS and Wordpress.. see41 is where I have got to with that process of learning not just the language of HTML and CSS but also the systems of publication, SEO and analytics...it's part of the darkroom and chemical processes, a continuation in the captured electromagnetic radiations journey.
+I learned the basics of the structures and built a site using Dreamweaver and static HTML and CSS.. which I have rebuilt 2 or 3 times, eventually using CMS and Wordpress..this website, see41.com is the product so far of that process of learning not just the language of HTML and CSS but also the systems of publication, SEO and analytics...it's part of the darkroom and chemical processes, a continuation of the journey through process.